taw00/howto/howto-configure-firewalld-and-fail2ban-on-linux.md

 #### Configure `firewalld`

 ```
 # Is firewalld running?
-If not, turn it on...
+If not, turn it on
 sudo firewall-cmd --state
 sudo systemctl start firewalld.service
 ```